Demartek Discusses Real-World Performance of Flash-Based Storage Systems at the Flash Memory Summit 2018

 About the Instructor:

 Dennis Martin is the founder and President of Demartek, an analyst firm focused on validation and performance testing of data center products.
-Demartek has its own fully equipped, modern test lab with the features required to emulate today’s data centers.
-Its widely recognized reports cover products and technologies from both well-known vendors and startups, including Brocade, Cisco, Dell, EMC, Emulex, Fusion-io, HP, IBM, Intel, NetApp, Nimbus Data, QLogic and others.
+Demartek has its own fully equipped, modern test lab with the servers, networking and storage gear found in today’s data centers.
+Its widely recognized reports cover products and technologies from both well-known vendors and startups, including Broadcom, Cavium, Cisco, Dell EMC, HPE, IBM, Intel, Microsemi, NetApp, Nimbus Data, Pure Storage, Samsung, Seagate, Toshiba, Western Digital and others.
 Demartek also produces popular industry references, including its “Storage Interface Comparison” covering every interface used by storage systems and its “SSD Deployment Guide” that explains everything you need to know to deploy flash-based storage systems in the datacenter.
 Dennis’ commentary “Horses, Buggies and SSDs” is a must-read for getting the long-term view of flash and other non-volatile storage technologies.
 Dennis is frequently quoted in the press (in such outlets as TechTarget, Market Watch, and Street Insider) on such topics as best practices for deploying SSD technologies and analyzing performance claims for all-flash arrays.
-A 36-year veteran of the technology industry, Dennis was previously a Senior Analyst with Evaluator Group and a marketing and engineering executive with StorageTek.
-He has been a Microsoft storage MVP since 2005.
+A 38-year veteran of the technology industry, Dennis was previously a Senior Analyst with Evaluator Group and a marketing and engineering executive with StorageTek.

 When he is not deploying, testing, or speaking about SSD technologies, Dennis enjoys playing racquetball.